flarum/docs/docs/extend/views.md

 To learn about the syntax for Blade templates, read [Laravel's documentation](https://laravel.com/docs/8.x/blade).

-Once you've set up your views, you'll can render them to strings:
+Once you've set up your views, you can render them to strings:

 ```php
 // Here, $view is of type `Illuminate\Contracts\View\Factory`